Brabham BT62: Production

-Brabham intends to produce 70 cars to celebrate the 70 years since the company founder Sir Jack Brabham launched his racing career in Australia in 1948.
+Brabham intended to produce 70 cars to celebrate the 70 years since the company founder Sir Jack Brabham launched his racing career in Australia in 1948.
 The first 35 cars will be finished in the corresponding liveries of Brabham's 35 Grand Prix winning cars, while the rest will be finished to the owner's specifications.
-The BT62 has a retail price of around US$1.4 million (around GB£1 million at current exchange rates).
+The BT62 has a retail price of around US$1.4 million (around £1 million at current exchange rates).
 The price includes admission into the Brabham driver development programme, which offers personalised driver coaching sessions to help the owners make the most of their cars on the track.
+All production ceased in 2024, when Brabham closed its doors.

 Road-legal conversion

 Although the BT62 in its standard form is not road-legal, Brabham offers a road legal conversion to its customers known as the Brabham BT62-R with the conversion and registration process carried out in the UK after going through an IVA (Independent Vehicle Assessment).
 International buyers will supposedly still be able to carry out the procedure and be able to drive the car in other countries by having the car shipped back to the U.K. once every 12 months to Brabham for an annual service in order to comply with the registration laws.
 The shipping costs of the car would reportedly be borne by the company for every visit.